A history of the trombone in timeline form. For sources see Trombone History Bibliography.

 1873—Paris Conservatory morceau de concours: Frederic Berr, Air varié sur le Pirate.

 1873—Paris, France: Christmas Eve in a Spanish Church, a print after Miranda appearing in the Paris illustrated newpaper, L’Illustration, features a buccin, or trombone with a bell in the shape of a dragon’s head (see below image; public domain) (L’Illustration, January 4, 1873, pp. 10-11).

 1873—Leipzig, Germany: The Women’s Orchestra of Frau Amann-Weinlich, A woodcut after a drawing by Vincent Katzler, includes a female trombonist as part of a depiction of an all-female orchestra.
-The trombonist is situated in the upper-left (see below image; click on image for larger version; public domain) (Schwab 159).
+The trombonist is situated in the upper-left (see below image; click to expand; public domain) (Schwab 159).

 1873-1901—England: The brass band movement is dominated by 3 conductors: John Gladney, Alexander Owen, and Edwin Swift.
 Every Open Contest except one during this span is won by bands conducted by one of these 3.
 The standard brass band format is established during this time and features instrumentation favored by these 3 conductors.
 It includes 2 tenor trombones and a bass trombone (Herbert, Brass Bands 182).